-RAFTING: Class III-V whitewater combined with calm stretches
+RAFTING: Class III-IV whitewater combined with calm stretches

-HIKING: Short walks over moderate terrain (all optional)
+HIKING: Short walks & longer hikes over moderate terrain (all optional)

 CAMPING: Cots, tents, sleeping bags, chairs & water-resistant bag